phucpham24/project_data_streaming/README.md

-Beginner Data Engineering Project - Stream Version
+# Data Engineering Project - Stream Version

-Project
+## Project

-This project simulates an e-commerce use case where we aim to attribute every product checkout to the first click that led to it.
+This project simulates an IoT use case where we aim to attribute every sensor data event to the first trigger that led to it.

 The main objectives are:

-1. Enrich checkout data with user information.
-2. Identify the click that led to a checkout based on the earliest click in the previous hour.
-3. Log the attributed checkouts to a table.
+- Set up Docker-based infrastructure: Configure Apache Flink, Kafka, PostgreSQL, Prometheus, and Grafana using Docker Compose.
+- Stream data processing: Capture and process incoming event streams in real-time.
+- Data enrichment: Enhance incoming events with additional metadata before storage.
+- Attribution logic: Implement a transformation logic (e.g., mapping events to their respective sources based on time windows).
+- Logging & storage: Persist processed data in PostgreSQL.
+- Monitoring: Configure Prometheus and Grafana for observability and metrics visualization.

-Run on Codespaces
+## Run on Codespaces

-1. Create codespaces from the repository.
+1. Create Codespaces from the repository.
 2. Start the project using `make run`.
 3. Access Flink UI via the `ports` tab and check the running job.

-Run Locally
+## Run Locally

-Prerequisites
+### Prerequisites

 Install the following: